wavemaker/docs/docs/apis-and-services/apis/importing-apis/websockets.md

 - Use secure `wss://` endpoints to avoid browser security issues.

 WebSocket support in WaveMaker makes it easier to build responsive, real-time applications without custom networking code.

+## How-To Guides

+Learn more about working with WebSockets and real-time services through these practical guides:

+- [WebSocket Usage in Chatroom App](/docs/guide/migrated-docs/websocket-usage-chatroom-app) - Build real-time chat applications with WebSockets

+---